webplatform/docs/dom/Document/fullscreenElement/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Exposes the fullscreen state of the document, returning the element that is displayed fullscreen, or null if there is no such element.
+{{Summary_Section|Exposes the current fullscreen state, returning the element that is displayed fullscreen, or <code>null</code> if there is no such element.
 }}
 {{API_Object_Property
 |Property_applies_to=dom/Document
 |Read_only=Yes
 |Example_object_name=document
 |Javascript_data_type=DOM Node
-|Return_value_description=Returns the element that is displayed fullscreen, or null if there is no such element.
+|Return_value_description=Returns the element that is displayed fullscreen, or <code>null</code> if there is no such element.
 }}
 {{Examples_Section
 |Not_required=No